I of course do not own anything to do with Buffy the Vampire Slayer or Supernatural.

 The man nodded, his gold-green eyes never leaving hers.
 Carefully Buffy reached into her pack and withdrew a small dagger.
-She held out her hand for him to see and quickly slashed the flesh on her arm with the razor sharp edge.
-They both watched as the crimson blood welled up and flowed down her skin.
-Buffy arched a brow and then gently threw the knife to the man who deftly caught by the handle.
+She held out her hand for him to see and quickly slashed the flesh on her arm with the razor-sharp edge.
+They both watched the crimson blood well up and flow down her skin.
+Buffy arched a brow and then gently threw the knife to the man, who deftly caught it by the handle.

 Dean was skeptical of the girl, even if she had passed the silver test.
-But she was waiting on him so he took a deep breath and drew the silver blade across his own arm to show her that he too was human.
-He looked smugly back at her before tossing the knife back to her.
+But she was waiting on him ,so he took a deep breath and drew the silver blade across his own arm to show her that he, too,was human.
+He looked smugly at her before tossing the knife back to her.
 One last test.

-Buffy was about to start asking questions again when suddenly the man dropped to the floor, hands over his ears as he wriggled in pain.
-Buffy leaped up to check on him when a voice, more terrifying than any other she had ever heard called out across the meadow.
+Buffy was about to start asking questions again when suddenly the man dropped to the floor, hands over his ears as he writhed in pain.
+Buffy leaped up to check on him when a voice, more terrifying than any other she had ever heard, called out across the meadow.

 Dean.
 Dean Winchester.

 “Get up!
 Dean, we gotta get out of here!
-Something is coming.”
-Buffy screamed as she stashed the knife back into the pack and grabbed who she assumed was the Dean Winchester in question.
-She hauled him to his feet and set off running in the direction of the nearest town.
-Whatever had caused the hysteria seemed to have stopped.
-The man, Dean, was running along side Buffy, keeping pace with her.
-She pointed to the right to let him in the direction of town.
-After five minutes running they were able to running and catch their breath.
+Something is coming,” Buffy screamed as she stashed the knife back into the pack and grabbed the man she assumed was the Dean Winchester She hauled him to his feet and set off running towards nearest town.
+Whatever had caused the panic seconds before seemed to have stopped.
+The man, Dean, was running alongside Buffy, keeping pace with her.
+She pointed to the right of their current path to lead him in the direction of town.
+After five minutes of running they were able to stop and catch their breath.

 “What the Hell was that?”
 Dean panted.
 He leaned forward and rested his elbows on his thighs.
 He could still feel the adrenalin pumping through his veins.
 He hadn’t felt that alive in a long time.
-He turned his head to look at the little blond by his side.
-She was winded but not nearly as much as him.
+He turned his head to look at the woman by his side.
+She was barely winded, much less than him.
 May need to cut back on the cigs there, Dean thought to himself.
 He looked around and took in their surroundings.
 They had made it to the edge of some little rinky-dink town.
-Every building was old and rundown and not single person could be seen.
+Every building was old and rundown and not a single person could be seen.

 “I don’t know, but I think they were after you.
 Your name Dean Winchester?”
 Buffy said as they started walking toward a small convenience store.
 She needed to get to a phone.
 Her battery had gone dead in her cell phone and it had been several days since she had last checked in with her friends.